tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 * How are the blocks linked together / What does the "chain" in blockchain mean?

  **Answer**: Each block is linked to the previous by putting the last block's hash inside of it.

-* In a blockchain with 10 blocks, if you were to modify the 3rd block, how many would you need to re-mine?
+* In a blockchain with ten blocks, if you were to modify the 3rd block, how many would you need to re-mine?

  **Answer**: 8 blocks, 3 through 10 need to be mined again

 Explain that this is the feature that makes blockchain transactions so "final" -- once a block is accepted by the network, it takes an enormous amount of energy to "roll a transaction back" since each block from the point of that transaction forward must be mined *again*, which quickly becomes mathematically infeasible.